Original Instrument · First Introduced March 2026

 Actual — Stage 6–7 — Contested (non-universal recognition)

-The Ladder predicts that Stage 7 without universal recognition is structurally unstable.
-Kosovo's non-recognition by Serbia, Russia, and five EU member states confirms the prediction.
+The Ladder maps Stage 7 without universal recognition as structurally unstable.
+Kosovo's non-recognition by Serbia, Russia, and five EU member states confirms this.

 Transnistria